inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Run `npm run dev` to start the development server

 2. **Recommended Next Steps**
-   - Start by fixing the TypeScript errors in profiles.ts (high priority)
+   - Focus on completing the restaurant statistics dashboard
-   - Review the Supabase documentation for the latest API changes
+   - Implement the user settings panel
-   - Update the createClient function to use the correct cookie interface
+   - Add more interactive features to the public menu (favorites, sharing)
-   - Validate that database operations use the correct field names and types
+   - Implement table-specific ordering integration
-   - After fixing TypeScript errors, continue with the planned user settings panel implementation
+   - Optimize performance for large menus

 3. **Useful Resources**
    - Refer to `lib/validation/schemas.ts` for examples of Zod validation schemas